graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 layout: faq
 ---

-## I tried to launch the application but my operating system won't let me.
+## Is the app still being developed/maintained?

+Currently (May 2023), after a period of development that led to version 2.0, we are back in a research cycle.
+Check the [roadmap](/roadmap/) for more details.

+## Is this a tool for data/network/graph analysis?

+Cosma is not intended for data analysis, no.

+You may be familiar with [Andy Matuschak's notes](https://notes.andymatuschak.org).
+This is the kind of “data” Cosma is meant to help with: research notes that are carefully crafted and constantly revised, so you know what's in them (i.e. no need for data analysis), on a somewhat smaller scale (tens or hundreds of nodes rather than thousands) but densely linked, hence the emphasis on the graph view and contextualized backlinks.## I tried to launch the application but my operating system won't let me.

 You can ignore your operating system's warnings and run Cosma, provided you download the application from our GitHub repository, the only official source.
 To override system warnings, you must have administrator privileges on your session.
 On macOS, right-click the application then select Open (you may have to do it twice).